SpecDriven/specdriven-app-release/README.md

 - Fast local search.
 - Only need Git repo to start -- uses automerge.org as a peer-to-peer DB.
 Server will be developed for larger projects in the future.

+## Install on Mac or Linux

 run ```curl -fsSL https://raw.githubusercontent.com/SpecDriven/specdriven-app-release/main/install.sh | sh```

-If successful, you should have a SpecDriven App in your Applications on Mac.
+On Mac, you should now have a SpecDriven App in your Applications on Mac.

 For sample data, fork https://github.com/SpecDriven/specs-insurance and clone it locally.

+## Install on Windows

+Coming soon...